Small ceramic mamezara plate by Shihō Takada

 Contemporary

-After use, drain the water and let it air dry.
+After use, empty the water and allow to air dry.
 Avoid thermal shock and abrasive products.
 Wipe with a soft cloth.
-Do not use in the dishwasher, oven, or microwave.
+Not dishwasher, oven, or microwave safe.

-As each piece is created by hand, slight variations in shape, color or texture may appear compared to the photos, reflecting the unique nature of this artisanal work.
+As each piece is created by hand, slight variations in shape, color or texture may appear compared to the photos, testifying to the unique nature of this handcrafted work.

 DELIVERY